 The crowd hooted and cheered and nearly shouted him off the stage.

 "As the Marshall in his professional thoroughness has explained, Robert Fuller, a man with unimpeachable integrity, will sit on the chair on one side of the stage curtain while the girls, one at a time, will present themselves to him.
 The Marshall himself will decide the sequence of when each of the girls reveals herself."

 There was no desk to be seen anywhere.
 No place to rest my hands and conceal my crib sheet, which now was useless.
 As soon as I saw the small chair at the other side of the stage, I was unexpectedly relieved.

 There would be no opportunity for manipulating the results.
 I would be out there on my own, as it should be.

 As Coleman finished his introduction, a drum roll swelled up from the orchestra pit and filled my heart with courage.

-"An assistant to the Marshall will stand next to the girls to guarantee that no signal is given that might help Mr. Fuller with his decision."
+"An assistant to the Marshall will stand next to the girls to guarantee no signal is given that might help Mr. Fuller with his decision."

 The first week at Coleman Hall came rushing back into my mind.
 My introduction to Adele, Amy, Doreen, Mirka, and all the girls who embraced me as their friend.
-I remembered their flirting wiggles—gestures that were both genuinely kidding as they were testing of my character.
+I remembered their flirting wiggles—gestures both genuinely kidding as they were testing of my character.